diagrid-labs/catalyst-pizza-demo/README.md

    npm install
    ```

-1. Run `vercel dev` to start the website and the serverless functions (`getAblyToken` and `placeOrder`) locally.
+1. Back in the root of the repository run `vercel dev` to start the website and the serverless functions (`getAblyToken` and `placeOrder`) locally.
 1. Navigate to the URL provided by the Vercel CLI to view the website.
-5. Select some pizzas, place an order, and watch the progress of the workflow in realtime.
+1. Select some pizzas, place an order, and watch the progress of the workflow in realtime.

 ![tmnt](/images/tmnt.gif)